Dear Colleague,

 exposure should be considered when individuals present with concomitant hypotension

-3. Repeated exposure to xylazine may lead to severe, necrotic skin ulcerations.
+and bradycardia or cardiac conduction disturbances. - Repeated exposure to xylazine may lead to severe, necrotic skin ulcerations.

 Health care professionals caring for patients with severe, necrotic skin ulcerations should